Immigrate to Canada as a Butcher

-There are many ways to immigrate to Canada as a butcher.
+How Do I Become a Butcher in Canada?There are many ways to immigrate to Canada as a butcher.
 Butchers are listed as an in-demand occupation in Canada, in almost every province, and with expected growth and expansion in the meat processing industry forecast over the next five years, the high demand can only increase along with it.
 We’ve listed the top 5 Canadian immigration options for butchers, below:

-2. Provincial Nominee Program
+- Provincial Nominee Program;

 The Provincial Nominee Program (PNP) allows you to immigrate to Canada if you are a skilled or semi-skilled worker and have experience in a profession that is in demand or can contribute to the economic success of the province or territory.
 Each province/territory has its own PNP with its own specific requirements that must be met to be considered eligible.
 If you are successful in your application you will receive a provincial nomination, which is worth 600 extra CRS points which could all but guarantee that you receive an ITA for Canadian permanent residence.

 It is important to note that there are two different National Occupation Classification (NOC) Codes for butchers:

 - NOC 6331: Butchers, meat cutters, and fishmongers (retail and wholesale); or

 - NOC 9462: Industrial butchers and meat cutters, poultry preparers, and related workers.

 |NOC 9462||British Columbia||Alberta Express Entry Stream Alberta Opportunity Stream|

 |NOC 9462 NOC 6331||Ontario||Employer Job Offer Category: In-demand Skills Stream Human Capital Category: Express Entry Skilled Trades Stream|